Get

 Risk of Foreign Body

 As with any type of non-food item that is consumed or gnawed on, there is a risk of gastrointestinal obstruction.
 A consumed foreign body may not be able to be digested by the body and may get stuck in the digestive tract, leading to pain and the need for medical or surgical intervention.
 The chewed-up inhaler must be closely evaluated for missing pieces.
-If pieces are missing, this should be brought to your veterinarian’s attention.
+If pieces are missing, this should be brought to a veterinarian’s attention.

 Depending on several factors—including patient size and amount of inhaler ingested—radiographs and other diagnostic tests may be recommended.
-Based on the radiograph findings, your veterinarian will make suggestions on how to move forward best.
+Based on the radiograph findings, the veterinarian will make suggestions on how to move forward best.

 Dogster divider_v1_NEW_MAY_24_